 In-ground beds are preferable in warm climates, as they require less watering than raised beds.
 They are also easier to construct, as they don’t need wood slabs or lumber, unlike raised beds.
 However, a gardener will need to reach further down to reach the plants, and pets and children can easily walk over the garden beds.

 Raised Garden Beds (Source)

 Raised garden beds are preferable in colder climates, since the soil warms faster in spring and drains more efficiently, enabling you to begin planting sooner.
-The lumber sides serve as a barrier to weeds and pests, such as slugs and snails, from entering your vegetable patch.
+The retaining walls serve as a barrier to weeds and pests, such as slugs and snails, from entering your vegetable patch.
 They also provide the best drainage of the three beds.

 ‘Sunken’ raised garden beds carry the same benefits as raised garden beds, however they do not drain quite as well.
 This type of bed incorporates the soil, so there is no need to import soil.